 It is impossible to learn how to ride a bicycle only by reading about how to pedal and balance.
 Similarly, one of the best ways-if not the only way-to learn how to design empirical research studies is through practicing.
-Therefore, a major component of this course involves developing short (8-10 page), realistic research proposals that use the methods and tools covered under each theme of the course.
-Students will develop initial drafts of their proposals, submit them for feedback from their peers, and then revise and resubmit final drafts.
+Therefore, a major component of this course involves developing two realistic research proposals that use the methods and tools covered under each theme of the course.
+For each proposal, you will develop an initial draft, submit it for feedback from your peers, and then revise and resubmit final drafts.
 Only the final drafts of the proposals will be graded.
-Students may work on each project in a group of up to three; all students in the group will receive the same grade on the project.
+You are encouraged (though not required) to work on each project in a group of up to three students; all students in the group will receive the same grade on the project.